-California producers shipped 20 million pounds of crumb rubber for use as infill in new and replacement synthetic turf athletic fields in 2023, with some sold out of state.
-The long-term trend since 2015 has been downward.
-This decline is attributed to the cautious approach of California feedstock suppliers and potential users awaiting the results of the Office of Environment Health Hazard Assessment (OEHHA study on potential health concerns.
+California producers shipped 20 million pounds of crumb rubber for use as infill in new and replacement synthetic turf athletic fields both inside and outside of California in 2023.
+Since 2015, the long-term trend has been a decline in the use of crumb rubber in turf infill.
+This decline is attributed to the cautious approach of potential users awaiting the results of the OEHHA study on potential health concerns.